OCA/bank-payment/account_payment_order_return/README.rst

 This module adds a check in the wizard where move lines are imported into payment order.
-This check lets avoid selecting lines from invoices linked to a payment return.
+This check lets include in selection lines from invoices linked to a payment return.

 Installation
 ============